PaystackHQ/nigerialogos/contributing.md

 }
 ```

 4. If your company category is not reflected in categories section *below*, feel free to use a new category.
-If you do so, kindly edit this file (**[/contributing.md](https://github.com/PaystackHQ/nigerialogos/blob/master/contributing.md)**) in your PR as well.
+If you do so, kindly edit this file; adding the newly used category (**[/contributing.md](https://github.com/PaystackHQ/nigerialogos/blob/master/contributing.md)**) in your PR as well.
+**NB:** Your jsonObject category can also be a combined form of 2 or 3 categories, separated with " / " *(3-categories is the maximum)*
+e.g
+"category": "NGO / Ecommerce" or
+"category": "NGO / Ecommerce / Marketplace" or
+"categpry": "NGO"

 ### Categories
 ```
+* Banking
-* Banking / Financial Services
+* Financial Services
+* Branding
-* Ecommerce / Construction / Real Estate
+* Construction
-* FMCG / Conglomerate
-* Gaming / Sports
+* Coworking
+* Virtual Office
 * Cryptocurrency
+* Ecommerce
+* Marketplace
+* NGO
+* EdTech
+* FMCG
+* Conglomerate
+* Foundation
+* Gaming
+* Sports
+* Government Agency
-* Health / NGO
+* Health
+* Media and Entertainment
+* Newspaper
+* Blog
+* Petroleum and Gas
+* Product Design
+* Real Estate
-* Branding
+* Restaurant
-* EdTech / InfoTech
+* Software
-* Software / ICT
+* ICT
+* Telecommunication
-* Telecommunication / ISP
+* ISP
+* Transportation
+* Web Browser
 ```

 **NOTE**: _Pull requests are usually reviewed within 24 hours.
 Once your pull request is merged, you should see your logo on the site a few minutes after._